Berkeley-CS195/sp23/content/about.md

 Lecture: Wednesday 12:10 to 1:30 PM

+Lecture will be in-person in the Sibley Auditorium, but we will also have a Zoom simulcast.
+Participation will be expected for both in-person and Zoom students.
+We'll make it work.
+There will not be after-the-fact recordings posted.

 Readings for each week will be released on the Wednesday before class (or thereabouts).

 **Please finish the readings before class!**